celery/celery/docs/userguide/canvas.rst

     >>> group(add.s(i, i) for i in xrange(100))()

-A group is a subclass instance, so it can be used in combination with other subtasks.
+A group is a subtask instance, so it can be used in combination with other subtasks.

 Group Results